jerik/storymapping-on-a-file/readme.md

 1. Extend work sureface on the left und top.
 At least the space of a note shall be available in all directions
 1. Top bar with the buttons (New Note, Clear, ...) shall be available always, independet where I am on the work sureface (e.g. I have scrolled to the left and down)
 1. Duplicate/clone a selected note (perhaps with a keyboard shortcut, e.g. Ctrl + d)
-1. DB shall be created file-specific.
-Otherwise does two different html pages query the same databse...
 1. newNote should be created near arround the mouse-pointer